cdapio/cdap/cdap-docs/admin-manual/source/operations/logging.rst

 <https://logback.qos.ch/manual>`__.
 Logging is configured using instances of Logback's
 "logback" file, consisting of *log pipelines* with *log appenders*:

-  - A **log pipeline** is a process that consumes log events from Kafka, invokes *logback appenders* defined in its configuration, buffering, sorting, and then persisting the log messages.
+  - A **log pipeline** is a process that consumes log events from Kafka, buffers, groups by application or program, sorts, and then invokes the *log appenders* defined in its configuration.

-  - A **logback appender** (or *appender*) is a Java class, responsible for consuming and processing messages; typically, this includes persisting the log events.
-It can also collect metrics, maintain metadata about the storage, or emit alerts when it finds certain messages.
+  - A **log appender** (or *appender*) is a Java class, responsible for consuming and processing messages; typically, this includes persisting the log events.
+It can also, for example, collect metrics, maintain metadata about the storage, or emit alerts when it finds certain messages.

 User Application Program Logs